Rklplol/MCC-bot/README.md

 **Note, that *auth* and *client_id* are only responsible for Twitch API commands (!randomstream), if you don't have them - no problem, just leave them empty.**

+5. Open Code/users.txt and change the "name" to your channel name.

-5. Download [Node.js](https://nodejs.org/en/download/) from the official website. (versions from 10.* should work fine)
+6. Download [Node.js](https://nodejs.org/en/download/) from the official website. (versions from 10.* should work fine)

-6. Install necessary libraries:
+7. Install necessary libraries:
 ``` bash
     npm install fs
     npm install tmi.js
     npm install node-fetch
 ```
-7. Insert the code into Node.js folder
+8. Insert the code into Node.js folder
-8. Run LaunchBot.bat
+9. Run LaunchBot.bat

 #### Running a bot on your computer from release file